TheDuckCow/pose-tools/README.md

 # Todo list
 - Get poses to function with slider in library panel as well as post-op menu
 - Check that auto-keyframing works consistently with new mix poses & check on complex rigs
+- Make the pose tool faster, the brute-force copy of all bone transforms is slow on compelx rigs

 # Miscallaneous links and references